Live Streaming vs. Podcasting: What Broadcasters Need to Know

 The most advanced live streaming technology currently available allows video to be transmitted and received in real-time with little to no latency.

-What is the Difference Between Podcasting and Live Streaming?
+What is the Difference Between Podcasting with Video and Live Streaming?

 Aside from that, the typical use cases for podcasting and live streaming are a little different.
 There aren’t really limitations on what you can use podcasts for.
 However, they tend to be used for delivering information rather than covering events.
 Live streaming, on the other hand, is equally limitless, but it is often used for allowing remote participants to “attend” live events.